MukundhanTringapps/Git_Learning_TMB/README.md

 2. In most occasions git can automatically merge code

 git - revert / drop / undo commits
-- Revert maintains the reverted changes in the git log history, later if required we can cherry pick a commit to work from there.
+- Revert / Reset commit -> History will be maintained in Git log.
+Revert maintains the reverted changes in the git log history, later if required we can cherry-pick a commit to work from there.
--
+-  Drop commit -> No history will be maintained.
+Dropping a commit loses all the changes made in that particular commit, loses all the traces
+- Undo commit -> Drop the commit but the file changes will be still valid